akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice looked at the woman's wrinkled hands, then reached into her own purse.
 "Here's a little help from a neighbour."

 The woman looked up with red-rimmed eyes.
-"Nay, we'll do alright."
+"Nay, we'll do all right."

 Beatrice insisted.
 "Then keep it aside for me until it's needed.
 If not, another neighbour can benefit."